hen1227/braille-wordle/README.md

 - [ ] Accessibility features for visually impaired users
 - [ ] Score tracking and statistics
 - [ ] Shareable results
-- [ ] UEB Contracted braille mode??
+- [ ] Contracted UEB braille mode??

+## Notes
+With just Uncontracted braille, it is really easy.
+We've found that starting with "Fuzzy" and "Stiff" gives all but 2 dots.
+Which is usually enough to answer in 3, at most 4.
+There might be a better combo too.
+So we probably need to implement Contracted UEB.

+To add Contracted UEB, we need to allow more than just 5-letter words.

 ## Authors
 - [Henry Abrahamsen](https://github.com/hen1227)